hfawzy92/Hands-On-Embedded-Systems-Development/CPP/Classes-and-Objects/Classes-and-Objects.md

     2. If you forget to implement a destructor, the compiler creates and invokes a dummy destructor.
 T/F ?
         1. Does it clean up the allocated memory ?

-To solidify your knowledge , get your hands-on the following examples:
+# Practice Makes Perfect!
+Get your hands-on the following examples.

 1. Human-class-with-public-attributes.cpp
-    1. Define class Human:
+    1. Define class Human
-       1. Attributes:
+       1. Attributes
-          1. public:
+          1. public
              1. name: string
              2. age: int
-       2. Methods:
+       2. Methods
-          1. public:
+          1. public
              1. IntroduceSelf()
                 1. Return: void
                 2. Args: None
-                3. Logic:
+                3. Logic
                    1. print I'm {name} and am {age} years old !
                    2. print new line.
-    2. Test class Human:
+    2. main
        1. Instantiate firstMan and firstWoman object of type Class Human
        2. Set firstMan and firstWoman attributes (you choose the values).
        3. Invoke IntroduceSelf() of firstMan and firstWoman.